johannschopplich/toon/SPEC.md

   - Root arrays: [N<delim?>]: v1<delim>…
 - Decoding:
   - Split using the active delimiter declared by the header; non-active delimiters MUST NOT split values.
-  - In strict mode, the number of decoded values MUST equal N; otherwise error.
+  - In strict mode, the number of decoded values MUST equal N; otherwise MUST error.

 ### 9.2 Arrays of Arrays (Primitives Only) — Expanded List